 - synovium swollen (the lining in the joint)

-(Right) A flap tear is a significant meniscal tear.
+(Left) A Healthy Knee (Right) A flap tear is a significant meniscal tear.

-Before your operation, your orthopedic surgeon may ask that you see your primary care physician to check your overall health.
+Surgery Evaluations and Tests Before your operation, your orthopedic surgeon may ask that you see your primary care physician to check your overall health.
 They’ll decide if there are any issues that could prevent the process from going well.
 A more thorough examination may be required before surgery if you have certain health risks.Preoperative testing may be ordered by your orthopedic surgeon to aid in the planning of your treatment.
 Blood tests or an electrocardiogram are two examples (EKG).
+Admissions Instructions Your knee arthroscopy will most likely be done as an outpatient treatment if you are otherwise healthy.
+This implies you won’t have to stay in the hospital overnight.
+Make sure your orthopedic surgeon is aware of any medications or supplements you are taking.
+Some of these medications may need to be stopped prior to surgery.
+The hospital will call you ahead of time to discuss your operation in greater detail.
+Follow the directions for when to arrive and, more importantly, when to cease eating and drinking before your surgery.
+Anesthesia A member of the anesthesia team will speak with you prior to your procedure.
+Local, regional, or general anesthesia can be used during knee arthroscopy:- Local anesthesia numbs just your knee

 - Regional anesthesia numbs the lower body.